AdobeDocs/analytics.en/help/implement/faq.md

   </tr>
   <tr>
    <td colname="col2"> <p>Tracking Server - How do I correctly populate my tracking server? </p> </td>
    <td colname="col3"> <p>When you configure an implementation to send data to Adobe Analytics servers, you must send it to the correct location.
-Failure to do so causes inflated visitor counting or data loss. <a href="https://helpx.adobe.com/analytics/kb/determining-data-center.html" format="https" scope="external"> [More...] </a> </p> </td>
+Failure to do so causes inflated visitor counting or data loss. <a href="https://helpx.adobe.com/analytics/kb/determining-data-center.html"> [More...] </a> </p> </td>
   </tr>
   <tr>
    <td colname="col2"> <p>Performance - Can a failure to load the external Adobe JavaScript, whether due to internet connection, proxy, firewall, or service interruption at Adobe, affect performance? </p> </td>
    <td colname="col3"> <p>No. The JavaScript file is not hosted on Adobe servers, so an Adobe outage will not affect the JavaScript execution.
-If dynamic tag management is employed, the JavaScript file is hosted by Akamai, or on a server location determined by customers. </p> <p>See <i>Will Dynamic Tag Management reduce my website's performance?</i> at the <a href="https://marketing.adobe.com/resources/help/en_US/dtm/faq.html" format="https" scope="external"> Dynamic Tag Management FAQ </a>. </p> <p>Additionally, you can host your own core dynamic tag management file if you are not comfortable relying on Akamai's CDN.
-See <a href="https://marketing.adobe.com/resources/help/en_US/dtm/deployment.html" format="https" scope="external"> Embed Code and Hosting Options </a>. </p> </td>
+If dynamic tag management is employed, the JavaScript file is hosted by Akamai, or on a server location determined by customers. </p> <p>See <i>Will Dynamic Tag Management reduce my website's performance?</i> at the <a href="https://marketing.adobe.com/resources/help/en_US/dtm/faq.html"> Dynamic Tag Management FAQ </a>. </p> <p>Additionally, you can host your own core dynamic tag management file if you are not comfortable relying on Akamai's CDN.
+See <a href="https://marketing.adobe.com/resources/help/en_US/dtm/deployment.html"> Embed Code and Hosting Options </a>. </p> </td>
   </tr>
   <tr>
    <td colname="col2"> <p>Performance - Can the loading of the external Adobe JavaScript cause a reduction in performance? </p> </td>